United Methodist Church: The Methodist Church and its predecessors

 Helenor M. Davisson was the first woman to be ordained as a Deacon in 1866 in the Methodist Protestant Church, the first woman to be ordained in any Methodist tradition.

-In the Methodist Episcopal Church, Margaret Newton Van Cottwas the first woman to receive a local preacher’s license in 1869.
+In the Methodist Episcopal Church, Margaret Newton Van Cott was the first woman to receive a local preacher’s license in 1869.
 In 1875, Pauline Williams Martindale was ordained as an Elder in the Methodist Protestant Church.
 In 1880, Anna Howard Shaw and Anna Oliver sought ordination from the Methodist Episcopal Church, but were denied, so they transferred to the Methodist Protestant Church where they were ordained.
 However, the Methodist Protestant Church ruled Anna Howard Shaw’s ordination was out of order in 1884.
 In 1920, the Methodist Episcopal Church granted women the right to be licensed as local preachers and in 1924, limited clergy rights as Elders and Deacons, but not conference members.
 The Methodist Episcopal Church, South, which split from the Methodist Episcopal Church over slavery, did not accept women’s ordination.
 In 1939, the Methodist Episcopal Church, the Methodist Protestant Church, and the Methodist Episcopal Church, South merged and formed the Methodist Church, one of the predecessors of the United Methodist Church.
 The Methodist Church granted full clergy rights to women in 1956.